Cora Schumacher: Career

 On 17 August 2018, Schumacher was confirmed as a contestant on the sixth series of the reality television programme Promi Big Brother.
 The public voted to evict her from the house ten days later.
 Schumacher was the main participant in the television dating programme Cora's House of Love in 2020 in which she reviews the qualities of ten men and which one she felt she would be most suited to.
+The following year, she was featured in an episode of RTL's Die Superhändler – 4 Räume, 1 Deal in which she sold a racing suit belonging to her former spouse.
+Schumacher was a finalist on the 2022 series of Sat.1's reality television programme Club der guten Laune.
+In 2024, she was featured as a contestant on RTL's Ich bin ein Star – Holt mich hier raus! but she voluntarily left the show after three days.
+Schumacher was one of five team members of Team VIP Area on the RTL game show Splash! - Das Promi Pool Quiz that year.

 Personality and personal life

 Schumacher has described herself as a quiet individual in public, and was reticent towards the press in her early years.
-From 5 October 2001 to 18 February 2015, she was married to the Formula One racing driver Ralf Schumacher, who is a younger brother to seven-times Formula One world champion Michael Schumacher.
-They have a son David, who is also a racing driver.
+From October 2001 to February 2015, she was married to the Formula One racing driver Ralf Schumacher, who is a younger brother to seven-time Formula One world champion Michael Schumacher.
+They have a son David, who grew up as a racing driver, following his father's and uncle's footsteps.